tayiorbeii/egghead.io_redux_course_notes/01-Intro_and_3_Principles_of_Redux.md

   return items.map(square);
 }
 ```
 Pure functions are those whose return values depend only upon the values of their arguments.
-Pure functions don't have side effects like network or database calls.
-Pure functions also do not override the values of anything.
-In the above example, a new array is returned instead of modifying the `items` that was passed in.
+Pure functions don't have side effects (like network or database calls).
+They also do not override any existing values.
+Pure functions are predictable: given the same argument(s) , they will always produce the same return value.
+In the example above, the function returns a new array, instead of modifying the `items` that was passed in.

 **Impure:**
 ```JavaScript